sous-chefs/rundeck/cookbooks/apache2/README.md

 On Ubuntu/Debian, use Opscode's `apt` cookbook to ensure the package cache is updated so Chef can install packages, or consider putting apt-get in your bootstrap process or [knife bootstrap template](http://wiki.opscode.com/display/chef/Knife+Bootstrap).

 On RHEL, SELinux is enabled by default.
 The `selinux` cookbook contains a `permissive` recipe that can be used to set SELinux to "Permissive" state.
+Otherwise, additional recipes need to be created by the user to address SELinux permissions.

-The easiest but certainly not ideal way to deal with IPtables is of course to flush all rules.
+The easiest but **certainly not ideal way** to deal with IPtables is to flush all rules.
 Opscode does provide an `iptables` cookbook but is migrating from the approach used there to a more robust solution utilizing a general "firewall" LWRP that would have an "iptables" provider.
 Alternately, you can use ufw, with Opscode's `ufw` and `firewall` cookbooks to set up rules.
 See those cookbooks' READMEs for documentation.

 Build/compile tools may not be installed on the system by default.
-Some recipes (e.g., `apache2::mode_auth_openid`) build the module from source.
+Some recipes (e.g., `apache2::mod_auth_openid`) build the module from source.
 Use Opscode's `build-essential` cookbook to get essential build packages installed.

+On ArchLinux, if you are using the `apache2::mod_auth_openid` recipe, you also need the `pacman` cookbook for the `pacman_aur` LWRP.
+Put `recipe[pacman]` on the node's expanded run list (on the node or in a role).
+This is not an explicit dependency because it is only required for this single recipe and platform; the pacman default recipe performs `pacman -Sy` to keep pacman's package cache updated.

+The `apache2::god_monitor` recipe uses a definition from the `god` cookbook.
+Include `recipe[god]` in the node's expanded run list to ensure that the cookbook is downloaded.

 ## Platforms: